utdata/mls-salaries/README.md

 This is a collection of MLS Salary data from the [MLS Players Association](https://mlsplayers.org/resources/salary-guide).
 They have published the data since 2007, but formats far widely.
 There are other challenges as well.

-Various notebooks are available through the site navigation.
+Various notebooks are available through the site navigation above.
+The main notebooks are [Cleaning](01-cleaning.qmd) and [Analysis 2023](02-analysis.qmd).

+The code is public on [Github](https://github.com/utdata/rwd-mls-salaries).
+The published notebooks are on [Quarto Pub](https://christianmcdonald.quarto.pub/mls-salaries/).

 ### Things I want to learn

 - Players that were paid the most
 - Teams that spent the most
+- Top spending teams over the past several years

+### Future work

-- Can I compare 2022 spending to final ranking?
+- Can I compare club spending to season results?
 This will require more data, so I'll explore packages.

 ## Resources